-We establish long relationships with our clients by delivering office design that work and exceeds their objectives.
+We establish relationships with our clients by delivering a bespoke design service which exceeds their objectives.
 We can only do this by complete understanding of the challenge and requirements at the very beginning of every project – we do this through our design process.

 We undertake a thorough survey of the building so that there are no nasty surprises once the design process is underway.